 Wang Chwun Yu Quotes in The Joy Luck Club

 The The Joy Luck Club quotes below are all either spoken by Wang Chwun Yu or refer to Wang Chwun Yu.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Books edition of The Joy Luck Club published in 2006.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Books edition of The Joy Luck Club published in 2006.).

 Part 4, Chapter 4 Quotes

 I look at their faces again and see no trace of my mother in them.
 Yet they still look familiar.
 And now I also see what part of me is Chinese.
 It is so obvious.
 It is my family.
 It is in our blood.
 After all these years, I can finally be let go.

 Wang Chwun Yu Character Timeline in The Joy Luck Club